mabilton/data-engineering-zoomcamp-2023/04-analytics/homework/02-answers.md

 ## Question 1

+### Question

+What is the count of records in the model `fact_trips` after running all models and filtering for trips which begin in 2019 and 2020 only?

+### Answer

 By making the following query in the BigQuery console:
 ```sql
 SELECT COUNT(*) FROM `clear-nebula-375807.taxi_data.fact_trips`
 WHERE EXTRACT(YEAR from pickup_datetime) BETWEEN 2019 AND 2020;
 ```
-we see that **61648442** green and yellow taxi trips took place between 2019 and 2020.
+we see that **61602994** green and yellow taxi trips took place between 2019 and 2020.

 ## Question 2

+### Question

+What is the distribution between service type (i.e. Yellow taxi vs Green taxi) fpr the 2019 and 2020 data stored in `fact_trips`?
+Answer this question using an appropriate visualisation in your Google Data Studio dashboard.

+### Answer

 In Google Data Studio, we see that the split between Green and Yellow taxi trips between 2019 and 2020 is roughly **10.2% Green taxi trips, and 89.8% yellow taxi trips**:

 ![Proportion of Green Taxi Trips vs Yellow Taxi Trips, between 2019 and 2020](screenshots/q2.png)

 ## Question 3

+### Question

+What is the count of records in the model `stg_fhv_tripdata` after running all models?

+### Answer

 We can count the number of entries in the `stg_fhv_tripdata` view using the query:
 ```sql